gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

-<code>@EnableManager</code> can only be used with [vmware-gemfire-short-name] server applications.
+<code>@EnableManager</code> can only be used with GemFire server applications.

 See [@EnableManager Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableManager.html).

 For more information, see [Configuring an Embedded Manager](bootstrap-annotations.html#configuring-an-embedded-manager)
-in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-embedded-http-server"></a>Configure the Embedded HTTP Server